Motorcycle Indicator Spacing: A Simple Guide

 What This Means for Tail Tidies

 Fender Elminators and Tail Tidies are popular because they streamline the rear of your bike.
 But not all tail tidies are made with compliance in mind.
-If you install one with indicators that are too close together, you could:

 • Fail a vehicle inspection